-Using the Women's Empowerment Framework (Figure 1), we identified a range of Women-Focused Startups in Myanmar, applying a gender lens and developing products and services to close gender gaps.
+Using the Women's Empowerment Framework (Figure 1), we identified a range of Women-Focused Startups in Myanmar, applying a gender lens and developing products and services to close gender gaps in the seven dimensions.
 Structured interviews were conducted with 23 startup men and women founders whose businesses are contributing to the closing of Myanmar's gender gaps.
 The following are the highlights of our research findings.